Skip to content

 1. In Zero Trust, go to Logs > Logpush.

-5. Next, select the data fields you want to include in the log.
+7. Enter a Job name, any filters you would like to add, and the data fields you want to include in the logs.

-6. In Advanced settings, choose the timestamp format you prefer, and whether you want to enable logs sampling.
+8. (Optional) In Advanced settings, choose the timestamp format you prefer and whether you want to enable log sampling.

 The setup of your Logpush integration is now complete.
 Logpush will send updated logs every five minutes to your selected destination.